 Sno-parks are basically parking lots.
 Parking lots in the mountains that give you direct access to the soft, powdery bliss of the backcountry.
 Want to take the kids sledding?
 Park at a sno-park, and hike to a hill.
 Snowshoe trailblazing?
 Sno-park.
 Snowmobile trails or winter camping?
-Yeah.
+Yep, that too.

-Towering over South Lake Tahoe is Heavenly Ski Resort, the area’s most popular ski mountain.
+Towering over South Lake Tahoe is Heavenly Mountain, the area’s most popular ski resort.
 With long, swooping runs, expansive lake views and a hyper-central location, it’s easy to understand why.
-Many locals favor nearby Kirkwood for its steep runs or Sierra-At-Tahoe for its mellow vibe.

 If you need to rent skis, there’s tons of local spots where you can rent for less than they’ll cost at the ski resort.
-If you’re skiing Heavenly, a few are even within walking distance of the gondola.
+If you’re skiing Heavenly Mountain in South Lake Tahoe, a few are even within walking distance of your ride up.
 (Powder House, we’re looking at you.)

 You will, however, need a pair of snowshoes.
 There’s plenty of places around town where you can rent a pair of snowshoes, then find a trail of your own—or you can book a tour for a curated trek with a guide.